lnicastro/SatSkyMap/README.md

 Switches:
   -h			print this help
+  -E			Use input geodetic location as reference location for region (-G by def., -p ignored)

-  -G			Compute (and return) geodetic location for each satellite -H			Compute sky separation via Haversine formula rather than cartesian triangle (suggested!
-Default?)
+  -G			Compute (and return) geodetic location for each satellite -H			Compute sky separation via Haversine formula rather than cartesian triangle (suggested!)
   -I			Information about the returned data and number of satellites found ('satellites' object not returned)
   -T			Use default repository directory for TLE files (see sat_skymap_def.h; def. ./)